CrowdStrike/foundry-sample-template/.github/README.md

           interval: weekly
     ```

-    > [!IMPORTANT]
-    > If your app has a UI extension built with React, you should add a `react` group to your npm settings, like the following:
+    > **NOTE**: If your app has a UI extension built with React, you should add a `react` group to your npm settings, like the following:
     >
     > ```yaml
     >   - package-ecosystem: npm